 IJATT Subscribers Earn CEU Credits

 Each issue of IJATT includes a CEU quiz based on the high-quality content featured in that issue.
-Upon successful completion of a single quiz, 3.0 EBP CEUs from the BOC or 0.4 CEUs from the CATA are awarded.
+Upon successful completion of a single quiz, 3.0 CEUs from the BOC or 0.4 CEUs from the CATA are awarded.
 A new quiz becomes available when the newest IJATT issue is published online.
 IJATT is published in January, March, May, July, September, and November.
 Each quiz is available for completion for 12 months after it is posted to the IJATT quiz site.

 Accessing the Quiz

 In order to access the IJATT quiz and earn CEU credits, you must be a current subscriber of IJATT.
 After subscribing to IJATT, Human Kinetics will establish your access to the CEU quiz and contact you with access details.
 The quiz must be completed on a separate continuing education platform, which can be accessed via the button below.
 Please note that you will need to maintain two separate log-in credentials for IJATT: (1) credentials to log in to view issue content and (2) credentials to log in and complete the quiz.

 Our legacy quiz website has served Human Kinetics and our subscribers well for several years, but it has become outdated and does not provide the modern functionality users expect.
 Our new quiz website provides users with better control of their content, and it better integrates with other Human Kinetics products.
 We are excited for this modernization of IJATT’s continuing education assessments.